Brad19/LendiTest/README.md

 - There is not a requirement for a state management tool for now.
 But in general, if the project is big, bringing some state management tool would give benefits.
 - Add more unit test.
+- As I don't have enough information about the Error scenario, I couldn't do much.
+But there is a room for improvement with the way how the errors needs to    handled

  Given time, I should be able to complete it.